Mueang Fa Daet Song Yang: Burials

-There are two types of jar burials, primary and secondary burials, wherein primary burials consist of earthenware jars with enclosed human remains that include flesh and secondary burials have enclosed bones that have been defleshed.
+There are two types of jar burial.
+Primary burials consist of earthenware jars enclosing human remains with the flesh still on them; secondary burials enclose bones that have been defleshed.

 In northeast Thailand, specifically, the Mun and Chi valleys where the site is located, there is an abundance of these secondary jar burials.
-Excavations of the site Mueang Fa Deat Song Yang had many secondary jar burials that were on mounds and surrounded by moats and with them, they found iron slag.
+Excavations of Mueang Fa Daet Song Yang produced many secondary jar burials that were on mounds and surrounded by moats, and iron slag was found with them.
 These indicators of the iron-smelting processes were found with the jars, which helps reinforce the chronology of the site, post-Iron Age.
 The jar burials that were excavated from Mueang Fa Daet Song Yang included bronze ornaments (bells, rings, and bracelets), iron implements, pottery vessels, and glass beads along with human bones and skulls.

 These are interpreted to be funerary gifts and offerings to the dead.
 The size and styles of the ceramic jars vary greatly, for example, some have a corded design and are finely baked, and some are more crudely fired.
-This gives insight to possible socio-cultural rituals or aspects of life that this monastery had.
+This gives some insight into socio-cultural rituals or aspects of life that this monastery had.
 Their beliefs can be interpreted as well, as communities that typically practice this type of burial process put a value on the bones of their ancestors and see a connection with their bones and spirits.
-It is explained that families believe that their potential fortunes can depend on this burial ritual, as their relationship with their dead.
-Primary burials are thought to be dated to the 7th-11th century and secondary burials from the 12th-13th century.
+Families are said to hold that their fortunes can depend on this burial ritual, and on their relationship with their dead.
+Primary burials are thought to date to the 7th–11th century and secondary burials from the 12th–13th century.